 Lounges at Los Angeles

 I will write a separate post about the lounges since I visited a couple.
-However, it is worth noting here that if you are flying American Airlines you don’t have to use the Admirals Club or Flagship First (for BA gold card/OW Eemeralds).
+However, it is worth noting here that if you are flying American Airlines you don’t have to use the Admirals Club or Flagship First (for BA gold card/OW Emeralds).
 There is a walkway between Terminal 4 which AA use and the main Tom Bradley International Terminal.
 It only takes about 5-7 minutes to walk to the TBIT lounges which are much better than the AA lounges in my opinion.
 In TBIT you have the Oneworld business lounge or the Qantas First lounge depending on your status and flying class.
-AA are currently upgrading the T4 lounge, so it is best avoided at the moment anyway.

 Check in and boarding